 Kenny Neal, born in New Orleans and raised in Baton Rouge, began playing music at a young age.
 Learning the basics from his father, singer and Blues harmonica master, Raful Neal, Kenny is known as a modern swamp-blues and multi-instrumentalist, that draws from the sizzling sounds of his native Louisiana.
 Kenny was inducted into the Louisiana Music Hall of Fame in 2011.
-His most recent album, Bloodline, is nominated for a Grammy in the Best Contemporary Blues Album category. kennyneal.net
+His most recent album, Bloodline, was nominated for a Grammy Award in 2016. kennyneal.net

 Back when blues was king and South Louisiana was the breeding ground for a blast of some of the most memorable American music ever recorded, at the heart of it was Lazy Lester.
 It was in the mid-1950s, on a bus, that fate turned Lester’s way, and the roots to what would become classic music began to grow.
 As Lester tells it, he was living in Rayne, Louisiana at the time and was on the bus riding home.
 Lightnin’ Slim, who was already an established recording artist, was also on the bus and was headed to Crowley to cut a record at Jay Miller’s Studio, where so much of the material for the Nashville-based Excello Records was being recorded.
 Since Crowley was just seven miles further than Rayne and because Lester had a serious itch to be around big-time music making, Lester decided to stay on the bus and accompany Slim to the studio.
 When they got there, the scheduled harp player, Wild Bill Phillips, didn’t show for the session.
 Lester told Slim that he had actually played with Slim’s band and thought he could handle the harp parts for the session.
 Remarkably, Slim and Miller gave Lester that chance, and he did not disappoint.
 A classic pairing was born, and Lester became a mainstay on Slim’s Excello recordings and his gigs.
 Through the popularity of his recordings and as the Excello story has become the stuff of legend, Lazy Lester has enjoyed tremendous popularity worldwide.
-As a true living legend, his talents are as much in demand as ever. lazylester.net
+As a true living legend, his talents are as much in demand as ever.
+At the 2018 festival, Lester will be performing a selection of his Excello 45s alongside Sam Hogan, Bruce Lamb, and Jo Monk lazylester.net